The Virtues (TV series)

-The Virtues is a 2019 British drama series written by Shane Meadows and Jack Thorne, starring Stephen Graham, Niamh Algar, and Helen Behan.
+The Virtues is a 2019 British drama miniseries directed by Shane Meadows, who co-wrote it with Jack Thorne.
+Released in four parts.
+It stars Stephen Graham, Niamh Algar, and Helen Behan.
+Its soundtrack was composed by PJ Harvey.

 Plot

-Joseph's life breaks down when his young son and ex-wife move to Australia.
-He travels to Ireland, seeking out his estranged sister Anna, who he has not seen in over thirty years.
-In doing so, he unearths a horrific incident from his past, the memory of which he has long-since suppressed.
+Joseph's life breaks down when his ex-wife and young son move to Australia, leaving him behind in England.
+After a drinking binge, he uses the last of his money to return to his native Ireland and seek out his estranged sister Anna, whom he has not seen in over 30 years.
+Doing so causes him to unearth a horrific incident from his past, the memory of which he has long repressed.